-Research supports role of BMI in incident asthma in childrenNovember 20th, 2012 in Overweight and Obesity /
+Research supports role of BMI in incident asthma in childrenNovember 20, 2012 in Medicine & Health / Overweight and Obesity

 (HealthDay)—Overweight and obese children have a significantly increased risk of incident asthma, with evidence of a dose-response effect of elevated body mass index (BMI), according to a meta-analysis published online Nov.
 12 in Obesity Reviews.

 Y.C.
 Chen, from the National Taiwan University in Taipei, and colleagues reviewed the literature and conducted a meta-analysis using a prospective cohort of pediatric studies that analyzed age- and sex-specific BMI (as a measure of childhood overweight) and the primary outcome of incident asthma.